Third Space Lab Co-Directors

 Assistant Professor of Chinese Language and Intercultural Communication, Language and Culture Center

 Xin Zhang received her M.A. and Ph.D. in East Asian Languages and Literature (2016) from the Ohio State University.
 In 2016-19, she held an Andrew W. Mellon postdoctoral fellowship and served as a visiting assistant professor of Chinese at Oberlin College.
-Dr. Zhang’s primary research interests lie at the intersection of multilingualism, second language acquisition, Chinese language pedagogy, and Chinese rhetoric.
-Her projects have received several awards including from the Five Colleges of Ohio Consortium, National Federation of Modern Language Teachers’ Association, Chinese Language Teachers Association, and National Council of Less Commonly Taught Languages.
-She is co-editing a volume, which is forthcoming with Routledge, entitled Third Space and Chinese Pedagogy: Negotiating Intentions and Expectations in Another Culture.
+Dr. Zhang specializes in second language acquisition, language pedagogy, and intercultural communication manifested in language teaching, program building, and teacher training.
+She has directed intensive study-abroad Chinese programs including the Critical Language Scholarship program, and has received several awards for her projects from Chinese Language Teachers Association (USA), Five Colleges of Ohio Consortium, National Federation of Modern Language Teachers’ Association and National Council of Less Commonly Taught Languages.
+Dr. Zhang is currently writing her book A Pedagogy of Target Culture Expectation, co-authoring a book chapter on innovative orientation programs involving language and culture, and co-editing a volume, which is forthcoming with Routledge, entitled Third Space and Chinese Pedagogy: Negotiating Intentions and Expectations in Another Culture.

 Saghar Leslie Naghib, Ph.D.